opengeospatial/e-learning/docs/_sources/ogcapi-edr/text/positionquery.rst.txt

 Position Query Resources of OGC API - EDR
 ================

 A position is a data type that describes a point or geometry potentially occupied by an object or person.
-An illustration, created using NASA Web WorldWind, is shown below.
+An illustration, created using NASA WorldWind, is shown below.

 .. image:: ../img/position.png
    :width: 80%